NRCHKB/node-red-contrib-homekit-bridged/README.md

 Node-RED nodes to simulate Apple HomeKit devices.
 Based on node-red-contrib-homekit, but with support for bridged devices.

+## Intro

+These nodes allow the creation of fully customizable accessories for use in Apple's Home app on iOS and Mac OS.
+If you can get it in Node-RED, you can get it in HomeKit.
+The goal of the project is to create a platform where official HomeKit hardware can be emulated as closely as possible through node red.

 ## Prerequisites

 These nodes are based on the _extremely_ **awesome** [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) -Project which uses an implementation of mdns to provide Bonjour / Avahi capability.